This year, the nation was devastated with many incidents both major and minor involving fire, destruction and the loss of many lives!

 This may or may not be effective in a developing country such as Bangladesh, given our standard of buildings, etc. But it highlights the critical dangers of thick & smoky fires which is essential!

 What to Do If Fire Starts Your Kitchen

-If you are in your home and there is fire starting from your kitchen while cooking, you should do the following, but remember to not panic and calm yourself & others around you:
+If you are in your home and there is a fire starting from your kitchen while cooking, you should do the following, but remember to not panic and calm yourself & others around you:

 - Place a lid over the pan, dish, or cooker to cover the fire.
-This will make sure that the fire does not get oxygen necessary to keep burning
+This will make sure that the fire does not get the oxygen necessary to keep burning

 - Disconnect the cooker if it is electrical or turn off the gas connection